 Circling back to my opening question: What makes people open to healing in the context of a treatment center and what creates difficulty in outpatient settings?
 The answer seems to be multiple sources of support and tolerating socialization.

 Treatment settings allow for this to come not just from the obvious sources such as the therapist, dietician, and psychiatrist, but also importantly from the people who surround the clients all the time, the nurses, mental health workers, diet techs, and their peers.

 All of these people create a beautiful network of compassion, love, support, and interpersonal challenges that you cannot avoid.

 Most people who live with an eating disorder have been disconnected from people in very fundamental ways and have not had the experience of being held in their worst moments by others.

 The work of healing from an eating disorder is allowing yourself to be seen again with all your fear and shame and allowing what can feel like unbearable vulnerability to be present.

-Understanding the Role of Isolation in Eating Disorders
+Understanding the Role of Eating Disorders and Isolation

 - Isolation allows for distancing oneself from pain and fear of being present in life

 - Isolating oneself comes from lived experiences of being shamed or humiliated and not wanting to return to that place

 - Isolation maintains the theory of “something is wrong with me”